priyanka36/DigitalAdvertismentClassification/README.md

 A machine learning model used to perform multiclass-classification on various types of Jobs .

 ## How it works
-- You provide a text
+- You provide an digital advertisment text
-- It undergoes through various modules like preprocessing,vectorization and feature reduction and then predicts the output
+- It predicts whether the given Job Type is Retail or IT Jobs or House Selling or Banking or Rent- Apartment

 ## Required Libraries
 - TFIDF Vectorizer